$Z^0$ boson associated b-jet production in high-energy nuclear collisions: In-medium jet evolution

 \section{In-medium jet evolution}

-In high energy nuclear collisions, a droplet of an exotic state of nuclear matter, the QGP is expected to be formed.
-The high $p_T$ partons produced in the hard scattering propagating in the QGP would suffer both collisional and radiative energy loss as a result of the in-medium interaction.
-A complete treatment of the heavy-flavored jets propagating in the QGP needs a simultaneous description of space-time evolution for both light and heavy partons~\citep{Rapp:2018qla,Djordjevic:2013xoa,Kang:2016ofv,Sharma:2009hn}.
-The Boltzmann and Langevin transport equations had been generally employed to describe the parton evolution in the expanding QCD medium~\citep{Svetitsky:1987gq,Nahrgang:2013saa,Scardina:2017ipo,Cao:2013ita,Cao:2016gvr,He:2011zx,Dai:2018mhw,Wang:2019xey}.
-Due to the lack of unified theoretical approach, there are usually two methods to combine the vacuum parton shower with the medium-induced radiation in heavy-ion collisions.
-The first one is to introduce a medium modified splitting function for the in-medium parton shower, like Q-PYTHIA~\cite{Armesto:2009fj} and JEWEL~\cite{Zapp:2013vla}.
-Here we employ the alternative treatment, Arnold-Moore-Yaffe~(AMY) scheme~\cite{Arnold:2002ja}, as implemented in LBT~\cite{He:2015pra} and MARTINI~\cite{Schenke:2009gb}.
-We take the p+p events produced by SHERPA with full vacuum parton shower as the input, sample their initial spatial positions by a MC-Glauber model~\cite{Miller:2007ri}, and then simulate the subsequent in-medium evolution.
+In high-energy nuclear collisions, a droplet of an exotic state of nuclear matter, i.e., the QGP, is expected to be formed.
+The high $p_T$ partons produced in the hard scattering propagating in the QGP suffer both collisional and radiative energy loss as a result of the in-medium interaction.
+Numerous theoretical approaches ~\cite{vanHees:2007me,CaronHuot:2008uh,vanHees:2005wb,Djordjevic:2015hra,He:2014cla,Chien:2015vja,Kang:2016ofv,Alberico:2013bza} and Monte Claro models~\cite{Cao:2011et,Moore:2004tg,Cao:2015hia,Cao:2017hhk,Xu:2015bbz,Cao:2016gvr,Das:2016cwd,Ke:2018tsh} have been developed in the last two decades to describe the heavy flavor meson production in HIC both at the RHIC and LHC.
+Among them, the Langevin transport equations have been employed effectively to describe the heavy quark evolution in the expanding QCD medium~\citep{Svetitsky:1987gq,Nahrgang:2013saa,Scardina:2017ipo,Cao:2013ita,He:2011zx,Dai:2018mhw,Wang:2019xey}.
+Because complete treatment of the heavy quark jets propagating in the QGP usually needs a simultaneous description of space-time evolution for both light and heavy partons~\cite{Rapp:2018qla,Djordjevic:2013xoa,Kang:2016ofv,Sharma:2009hn}, we use the modified Langevin equations~\cite{Cao:2013ita,Dai:2018mhw,Wang:2019xey} to describe the propagation of heavy quarks in QGP and take into account the in-medium energy loss of light partons~\cite{Neufeld:2010xi,Huang:2013vaa,Guo:2000nz,Zhang:2003yn,Zhang:2004qm,Majumder:2009ge}.
+Additionally, owing the lack of a unified theoretical approach that covers the full phase space of in-medium jet evolution in HIC, there are usually two methods to combine the vacuum parton shower with the medium-induced radiation \cite{Armesto:2011ht,Cao:2017qpx}.
+The first one is to introduce medium modifications on the vacuum parton splitting at higher virtuality scale $t\ge\hat{q}\tau_f$ (where $\hat{q}$ is the jet transport parameter and $\tau_f$ is the formation length of the radiated gluon), as in the Q-PYTHIA~\cite{Armesto:2009fj}, MATTER~\cite{Majumder:2013re} and JEWEL~\cite{Zapp:2013vla} models.
+In this work, we employ the alternative treatment implemented in LBT~\cite{He:2015pra} and MARTINI~\cite{Schenke:2009gb} to simulate the jet energy loss at low virtuality $t\le\hat{q}\tau_f$ and high energy $E\gg q_{\perp}$ (where $q_{\perp}$ represents the momentum exchange between the hard parton and the hot medium).
+According to this strategy, we take the p+p events produced by SHERPA with full vacuum parton shower as the input, sample their initial spatial positions using the MC-Glauber model~\cite{Miller:2007ri}, and then simulate the subsequent in-medium evolution.